 It’s National Pizza Day – although surely every day is Pizza Day....

 Never mind Valentine’s day, it seems to be pizza that we’ve all really fallen for.
-A recent survey has revealed that almost half UK take-away orders are pizza.
+A recent survey has revealed that 48% of people in Manchester voted pepperoni as their favourite pizza topping.
 But what is it about the relatively simple discs of dough, tomato sauce and mozzarella that make us so very happy?

 Below we've put together a handy guide on where to find the best pizzas in and around town.
 Many have won awards, some have trained with the finest pizza chefs in Naples, and all are guaranteed to give carb-fuelled satisfaction.